4.1. 9 Story Building: Sampling Analysis

 weuq-0002/

-In this section we will demonstrate the use of the user defined output option for the EDP panel.
-In the previous example we got the standard output, which can be both a lot and also limited (in sense you may not get the information you want).
-In this example we will present how to obtain results just for the roof displacement, the displacement of node 10 in both the MDOF and OpenSees model generator examples and shear force at the base of the structure.
-For the OpenSees model, it is also possible to obtain the overturning moment (something not possible in MDOF model due to fact it is modelled using spring elements).
+In this section, we will demonstrate the use of the user-defined output option for the EDP panel.
+In the previous example, we got the standard output, which can be both a lot and also limited (in the sense you may not get the information you want).
+In this example we will present how to obtain results just for the roof displacement, the displacement of node 10 in both the MDOF and OpenSees model generator examples and the shear force at the base of the structure.
+For the OpenSees model, it is also possible to obtain the overturning moment (something not possible in the MDOF model due to the fact it is modeled using spring elements).
 The examples could be extended to output for example the element end rotations, plastic rotations, …

 set numNode [llength [getNodeTags]]